Hilbert subspace ergodicity: Conclusion

 \section{Conclusion}

-Complete Hilbert Space Ergodicity has extended the notion of ergodicity from classical to certain quantum systems undergoing aperiodic dynamics.
-It can thus be seen as complementary to the ETH, which has been conceptually crucial for our understanding of thermalisation in Hamiltonian and Floquet systems.
+Complete Hilbert space ergodicity has extended the notion of ergodicity from classical to certain quantum systems undergoing aperiodic dynamics.
+It can thus be seen as complementary to the ETH, which has been conceptually crucial for our understanding of thermalization in Hamiltonian and Floquet systems.
 Through many experiments and numerical demonstrations, different ETH violating mechanisms have been identified, including QMBS and HSF.

 In this work, we presented the effects of these ergodicity breaking mechanisms on systems which otherwise display CHSE.
-In both scarred and fragmented models, the presence of non-local conserved quantities, leads to a decoupling between different subspaces of the full Hilbert space.
-Thus, different initial states are constrained to their respective subspaces, and we do not observe CHSE in the full Hilbert space, but we do observe CHSE in their respective Krylov subspaces.
-The scarring and fragmentation mechanisms in the considered aperiodic models may also be detected via the same measures that have been used to verify their presence in Hamiltonian and Floquet models, such the growth of bipartite entanglement entropy and the decay of the autocorrelator.
+In both scarred and fragmented models, the presence of nonlocal conserved quantities leads to a decoupling between subspaces of the full Hilbert space.
+Thus, different initial states are constrained to their respective subspaces, and we cannot observe CHSE in the full Hilbert space, but we do observe CHSE in the subspaces.
+The scarring and fragmentation mechanisms in the considered aperiodic models may also be detected via the same measures that have been used to verify their presence in Hamiltonian and Floquet models, such as the growth of bipartite entanglement entropy and the decay of the autocorrelator.

 The presented work opens up further avenues and questions for future research.
-We observe that one can construct Haar ensembles in some designated subspaces, This protocol could be adapted to construct them in decoherence free subspaces, akin to the prescription described in \cite{Wan-24a}.
+We observe that one can construct Haar ensembles in some designated subspaces, This protocol could be adapted to construct them in decoherence free subspaces, akin to the prescription described in Ref. \cite{Wan-24a}.
 The constructed $t$-designs could have practical applications in fault tolerant quantum computers.
 Unfortunately, we observe that the temporal ensembles approximate Haar ensembles only at late times.
 Hence, it remains an important open problem to investigate the convergence rates for the different $k$-moments.